cybernetics-io/redcar/doc/PRFAQ.md

 ### FAQ

 Q: Who are the users of Redcar?
 A:

 Q: Which scenarios are suitable for Redcar?
 A:

-Q: What are the competing products in the industry？
+Q: What are the competing products in the industry?
 A:

 Q: What is the difference between Redcar and message queue?
 A:

-Q: How to ensure the reliability of events？
+Q: How to ensure the reliability of events?
 A:

-Q: Which access methods are currently supported？
+Q: Which access methods are currently supported?
 A:

 Q: